Hezbollah: Designation as a terrorist organisation or resistance movement

 Hezbollah's status as a legitimate political party, a terrorist group, a resistance movement, or some combination thereof is a contentious issue.

-As of October 2020, Hezbollah or its military wing are considered terrorist organizations by at least 26 countries, as well as by the European Union and since 2017 by most member states of the Arab League, with the exception of Iraq and Lebanon, where Hezbollah is the most powerful political party.
-In June 2024, the Arab League leadership has announced that it no longer views Hezbollah as a terrorist organization.
+As of April 2026, Hezbollah or its military wing are considered terrorist organisations by at least 28 countries, as well as by the European Union and since 2017 by most member states of the Arab League, with the exception of Iraq and Lebanon, where Hezbollah is the most powerful political party.
+In June 2024, the Arab League leadership has announced that it no longer views Hezbollah as a terrorist organisation.

-The countries that have designated Hezbollah a terrorist organization include: the Gulf Cooperation Council, and their members Saudi Arabia, Bahrain, United Arab Emirates, as well as Argentina, Canada, Colombia, Ecuador, Estonia, Germany, Honduras, Israel, Paraguay, Kosovo, Lithuania, Serbia, Slovenia, Switzerland, United Kingdom, United States, and Guatemala.
+The countries that have designated Hezbollah a terrorist organisation include: the Gulf Cooperation Council (GCC), and their members Saudi Arabia, Bahrain, United Arab Emirates, as well as Argentina, Canada, Colombia, Dominican Republic Ecuador, Estonia, Germany, Honduras, Israel, Paraguay, Kosovo, Lithuania, Serbia, Slovenia, Switzerland, United Kingdom, United States, and Guatemala.

-The EU differentiates between Hezbollah's political wing and military wing, banning only the latter, though Hezbollah itself does not recognize such a distinction.
+The EU differentiates between Hezbollah's political wing and military wing, banning only the latter, though Hezbollah itself does not recognise such a distinction.
 Hezbollah maintains that it is a legitimate resistance movement fighting for the liberation of Lebanese territory.

-There is a "wide difference" between American and Arab perception of Hezbollah.
-Several Western countries officially classify Hezbollah or its external security wing as a terrorist organization, and some of their violent acts have been described as terrorist attacks.
-However, throughout most of the Arab and Muslim worlds, Hezbollah is referred to as a resistance movement, engaged in national defense.
+There is a "wide difference" between US and Arab perception of Hezbollah.
+Several Western countries officially classify Hezbollah or its external security wing as a terrorist organisation, and some of their violent acts have been described as terrorist attacks.
+However, throughout most of the Arab and Muslim worlds, Hezbollah is referred to as a resistance movement, engaged in national defence.
 Even within Lebanon, sometimes Hezbollah's status as either a "militia" or "national resistance" has been contentious.
-In Lebanon, although not universally supported, Hezbollah is widely seen as a legitimate national resistance organization defending Lebanon, and has been described by the Lebanese information minister as an important ally in fighting terrorist groups.
+In Lebanon, although not universally supported, Hezbollah is widely seen as a legitimate national resistance organisation defending Lebanon, and has been described by the Lebanese information minister as an important ally in fighting terrorist groups.

-The United Nations Security Council has never listed Hezbollah as a terrorist organization under its sanctions list, although some of its members have done so individually.
-The United Kingdom listed Hezbollah's military wing as a terrorist organization until May 2019 when the entire organization was proscribed, and the United States lists the entire group as such.
-Russia has considered Hezbollah a legitimate sociopolitical organization, and the People's Republic of China remains neutral and maintains contacts with Hezbollah.
+The United Nations Security Council has never listed Hezbollah as a terrorist organisation under its sanctions list, although some of its members have done so individually.
+The United Kingdom listed Hezbollah's military wing as a terrorist organisation until May 2019 when the entire organisation was proscribed, and the United States lists the entire group as such.
+Russia has considered Hezbollah a legitimate sociopolitical organisation, and the People's Republic of China remains neutral and maintains contacts with Hezbollah.

 In May 2013, France and Germany released statements that they will join other European countries in calling for an EU-blacklisting of Hezbollah as a terror group.
-In April 2020 Germany designated the organization—including its political wing—as a terrorist organization, and banned any activity in support of Hezbollah.
+In April 2020 Germany designated the organisation—including its political wing—as a terrorist organisation, and banned any activity in support of Hezbollah.